How to Transfer a Mortgage to a Family Member: A Step-by-Step Guide

 The Bottom Line

 Transferring a mortgage to a family member or partner can be a strategic choice for making finances more manageable.
-However, it’s essential to recognize that such decisions come with long-term implications.
+However, it’s essential to recognise that such decisions come with long-term implications.
 Whether you’re giving a family member a share in ownership or keeping the home in the family, careful planning is crucial to address legal and tax considerations.